aptiko/simpletail/README.rst

 License
 =======

-Written by Antonis Christofides.

-Copyright (C) 2014 TEI of Epirus
+Copyright (C) 2014-2016 Antonis Christofides

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by